ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The access token expresses access rights according to which the requesting ACE client DEV1 can access protected resources hosted at the ACE RS DEV2.

-  For this first direction of access control, the target DEV2 is specified by means of the "aud" parameter and the corresponding access token claim, while the access rights are specified by means of the "scope" parameter and the corresponding access token claim.
+  For this first direction of access control, the target DEV2 is specified by means of the "aud" parameter and the corresponding access token claim "aud", while the access rights are specified by means of the "scope" parameter and the corresponding access token claim "scope".

   This is the original, primary direction of access control, where the ACE client DEV1 that requests the access token wishes access rights to access protected resources at the ACE RS DEV2.

 * The same access token additionally expresses access rights according to which the ACE RS DEV2 can access protected resources hosted at the ACE client DEV1.

-  For this second direction of access control, the target DEV1 is specified by means of the "rev_aud" parameter defined in {{sec-rev_aud}} and the corresponding access token claim defined in this section, while the access rights are specified by means of the "rev_scope" parameter defined in {{sec-rev_scope}} and the corresponding access token claim defined in this section.
+  For this second direction of access control, the target DEV1 is specified by means of the "rev_aud" parameter defined in {{sec-rev_aud}} and the corresponding access token claim "rev_aud" defined in this section, while the access rights are specified by means of the "rev_scope" parameter defined in {{sec-rev_scope}} and the corresponding access token claim "rev_scope" defined in this section.

   This is the new, secondary direction of access control, where the ACE client DEV1 that requests the access token also wishes access rights for the ACE RS DEV2 to access resources at DEV1.

   Clearly, this requires the ACE client DEV1 to also act as CoAP server, and the ACE RS DEV2 to also act as CoAP client.

-Like for the original case with a single access control direction, the access token is uploaded to the ACE RS DEV2, which processes the access token as per {{Section 5.10 of RFC9200}} and according to the transport profile of ACE used by DEV1 and DEV2.
+Like for the original case with a single access control direction, the access token is uploaded to the ACE RS DEV2, which processes the access token as per {{Section 5.10 of RFC9200}} and according to the profile of ACE used by DEV1 and DEV2.

 The protocol workflow is detailed in the following {{sec-bidirectional-access-control-one-as}} and {{sec-bidirectional-access-control-two-as}}, in case only one authorization server or two authorization servers are involved, respectively.